Looking for an overview of our vision and mission? Check out our homepage.

 How to apply?
 If you’re a student and first-time flyer, we ask you to apply for and take the Zero-Gravity Flight course (more information below); if you’re an MIT faculty member or post-doc, or an outside-MIT prospective collaborator, please reach out directly to email@example.com and indicate interest in the Zero-G Program.

 SEI launched six payloads on Blue Origin’s New Shepard suborbital rocket in May 2019 and an additional payload in August 2021.
 These payloads crossed the 100 km Kármán line and tested research during three minutes of sustained microgravity inside the experiment capsule.
-This mission marked MIT’s first research launch with Blue Origin, and the Media Lab’s first suborbital launch.
-The SEI continues to charter suborbital research flights for the MIT community, including additional “nanolabs” to fly in mid 2022.
+The 2019 mission marked MIT’s first research launch with Blue Origin, and the Media Lab’s first suborbital launch.
+The SEI continues to charter suborbital research flights for the MIT community, including additional “nanolabs”.

 How to Apply: Future opportunities are solicited through open-calls, sent to our mailing list.